gcharalampous/lumerical-py-scripts/README.md

 ## Installation

-Make sure you have Python 3 and the latest version of Lumerical installed.
-Here you can find all information how to integrate Lumerical with Python API.
+Make sure you have Python 3 and the latest version of Lumerical Design Suite installed.
+Here you can find all information how to integrate Lumerical Python API with your system.

 [Session management - Python API &ndash; Ansys Optics](https://optics.ansys.com/hc/en-us/articles/360041873053)